Text Message

 The following are example use cases for the output:

-• An analyst configures a real-time analytic to filter events ingested by a feed and sends a text message for any features that meet the filter criteria.
+• An analyst configures a real-time analytic that filters events from a feed and sends a text message for features that meet the filter criteria.

 • After performing analysis in a big data analytic, a researcher wants to summarize attributes of the results and send the resulting information in a text message.